Arundel Castle re-enactment days

 Naturally, the only thing that got really gouged were the contents of our picnic with a fork but there was plenty of careful mock fighting to keep them happy.
 We saw sword play, archery, canon fire and threatened beheadings before we’d even set foot into the castle itself.

-‘Our’ battle – depicted the clash between Richard III and Henry Tudor who was supported by French forces.
-I realised later I remembered this not from my junior school history lessons but from Shakespeare – in whose version at least Richard really have it coming.
+‘Our’ battle – depicted the clash between Richard II and Henry Tudor who was supported by French forces.
+I realised later I remembered this not from my junior school history lessons but from Shakespeare – in whose version at least Richard really had it coming.

 When ‘half time’, or the battle equivalent, was called we went to explore the castle.
 Quite unbelievably, having quizzed my mum, I discovered that though I grew up not that far away in Surrey, I’d never been here before with my family or on a school trip.
 What staggered me most as a newbie was the height of the place, with knockout views from the battlements that were once strategic, now, just plain lovely.
 There were also lots of winding stairs and passages to explore.